DenisStoyanouski/Theoretical_Part/README.md

 # Theoretical_Part
-This repo includes some teoretical issues about testing
+This repo includes some theoretical issues about testing